mhmdanas/contemplate-bot/README.md

 # contemplate-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that GitHub bot that comments on issues and PRs that ignore or don&#x27;t follow a contemplate
+> A GitHub App built with [Probot](https://github.com/probot/probot) that comments on issues and PRs that ignore or don&#x27;t follow a template

 ## Setup